The Remarkable Benefits of Judo

 This exciting sport and martial art is now easier to learn thanks to this handy book, which explains the key topics needed to get started in judo, purposely designed to let even the barest beginners get a quick handle on what it means to practice judo, and start applying its principles.
 Instead of trite philosophy, or mere techniques, this book cuts right to the core of what it means to be a judo practitioner.

-The video in this link illustrates some benefits of judo, in the words of people who practice this activity.
+The video in this link illustrates some benefits of judo, in the words of people who experienced some of its benefits.

 Experience the positive influence that judo can have on your life.
 You do not have to spend a lifetime training to see its benefits, judo can be highly rewarding even for beginners.